 The scheme is discretionary and there is no legislative right of appeal.
 You may request a review if you disagree with the award.

 There is no right to a review if the discretionary hardship payment has been refused because:

-- the Discretionary Hardship Payment fund budget is exhausted.
+- the budget is exhausted.
 Funds will be monitored and requests will be declined if the limit is reached.

 - you do not meet the eligibility criteria

 A request for a review must be made in writing within one calendar month of the decision notification.
-The request should include details of why you consider that the decision should be revised, but if they are for the reasons listed above the review will not be considered.
+The request should include details of why you consider that the decision should be revised, unless they are for the reasons listed above the review will not be considered.